 THE MANUFACTURED PROTOTYPE

 One last feature deserves special mention.
-Seed Crowns™ are designed to stack in sleeves like drink cups.
-A package of 50 units stands about 16” tall and weighs less that two pounds.
+Seed Crowns® are designed to stack in sleeves like drink cups.
+A package of 50 units stands about 16” tall and weighs less than two pounds.
 As a result, they are sufficiently lightweight and compact for an individual to carry a day’s worth of shelters in a backpack along with a hardy lunch and drinking water, making planting in remote locations far more feasible than is the case with nursery stock.

 Longleaf seedling with Seed Crown™ at twelve months